dgatf/msrc/README.md

 #### 6.3.1.
 Voltage divider

-Calibrate voltage analog sensors with VOLTAGE1_MULTIPLIER and VOLTAGE2_MULTIPLIER in msrc_gui or in config.h.
+Calibrate voltage analog sensors with _Voltage multiplier_.
 Or from opentx, but it is recommended in order to increase sensor resolution

 Multiplier = (R1+R2)/ R2